fuhengwu2021/distributedai/chapter10-distributed-benchmarking-and-performance-optimization/main.md

 7. **Reproducibility:** Document everything for fair comparisons

 Effective benchmarking is the foundation of performance optimization and quality assurance.
 Without accurate measurements, optimization efforts are blind.
 The tools and techniques covered in this chapter provide a solid foundation for understanding and improving distributed AI system performance while maintaining model accuracy.

+Throughout this book, we've covered the current state of distributed AI: DDP and FSDP for training, vLLM and SGLang for inference, Slurm for job scheduling, and production serving stacks.
+But the field is rapidly evolving.
+The final chapter explores emerging trends and future directions: MoE scaling, hybrid edge-cloud architectures, advanced parallelism strategies, and cost optimization techniques.
+Understanding where the field is heading will help you position yourself for the next wave of distributed AI innovations.